 Davis has many businesses to fulfill all your shopping needs including The University Mall, Marketplace Shopping Center, Davis Commons, and the Davis Manor Shopping Center.
 The City of Davis has a local Target, TJ Maxx, Safeway, and Office Depot for your varying needs as well.
 For a full list of the businesses in Davis, visit the Davis Chamber of Commerce website, directory of businesses.

 VACAVILLE PREMIUM OUTLETS

-Vacaville Premium Outlets is an outdoor shopping property in Vacaville, CA containing 120 stores including Banana Republic, Gucci, J.Crew, Kate Spade, Michael Kors, and Nike.
+Vacaville Premium Outlets is an outdoor shopping property in Vacaville, CA containing 120 stores.
 The Vacaville Outlets are located about 20 minutes from Davis and offer a variety of shopping options.